2006 Houston Astros season

-The 2006 Astros finished in second place in the NL Central with a record of 82–80, 1½ games behind the eventual World Series champion St. Louis Cardinals, after losing 3–1 on the road to the Atlanta Braves on the final day of the season.
+The 2006 Astros finished in second place in the NL Central with a record of 82–80, 1½ games behind the eventual World Series-champion St. Louis Cardinals, after losing 3–1 on the road to the Atlanta Braves on the final day of the season.
 As a result, they missed the playoffs for the first time since 2003.
 It was their fifth-consecutive finish in second place in the division.

-The 2006 season was the final season as members of the NL Central division that the Astros finished as high as second place; in fact, they had placed first or second in 12 of their first 13 seasons in the NL Central.
+The 2006 season was the final season as members of the National League that the Astros finished as high as second place within their division; in fact, they had placed first or second in 12 of their first 13 seasons in the NL Central.
 It was also their 13th winning season over the previous 14, with the 2000 season being the lone exception in both cases.

-Following the season, second baseman Craig Biggio was recognized with his first of two consecutive Heart & Hustle Awards, catcher Brad Ausmus won the third Gold Glove Award of his career and shortstop Adam Everett was a Fielding Bible Award winner.
-Meanwhile, Berkman placed third in the NL Most Valuable Player (MVP) Award voting, and Oswalt was fourth for the NL Cy Young Award.
+Following the season, retired right-hander Nolan Ryan was the Astros' DHL Hometown Hero selectee, second baseman Craig Biggio was recognized with his first of two consecutive Heart & Hustle Awards, catcher Brad Ausmus won the third Gold Glove Award of his career and shortstop Adam Everett was a Fielding Bible Award winner.

+Offseason

+Summary

+The Houston Astros concluded the 2005 season as World Series runners-up to the Chicago White Sox in a four-games-to-zero sweep, after having captured their first National League pennant.
+During the regular season, Houston finished as runners-up in the NL Central division to the St. Louis Cardinals, claiming the NL Wild Card title, later defeating St. Louis in the National League Championship Series (NLCS).
+Right-hander Roy Oswalt was recognized with the NLCS Most Valuable Player Award (NLCS MVP).

+Other Astros garnering awards in 2005 included third baseman Morgan Ensberg with the Silver Slugger Award, Craig Biggio with the Hutch Award, and center fielder Willy Taveras as The Sporting News NL Rookie of the Year, (Note: From 1961–2003, The Sporting News declared one rookie position player and one rookie pitcher from each league, the NL and the American League (AL), for this award.
+Starting in 2004, one rookie was selected for each league, regardless of position.) and the Players Choice Award winner for NL Outstanding Rookie.
+Individual statistical achievements included Roger Clemens leading the major leagues in earned run average (1.87 ERA), while Oswalt became the second Astros pitcher to win 20 games in successive campaigns.

+After having missed the majority of the 2005 season, Jeff Bagwell did not take the field for 2006, with his arthritic right shoulder rendering him unable to throw.
+Though he did appear in spring training, the team placed him on the disabled list and he sat out once the regular season was underway.

+World Baseball Classic

+Each of the following Astros participated in the inaugural edition of the World Baseball Classic: